globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

     *   There are important distinctions to consider when choosing your client type; see `Developing an Application Using Globus Auth <https://docs.globus.org/api/auth/developer-guide/#developing-apps>`_.

-        For a simplified heuristic however:
+        A simplified heuristic to help choose the client type however is:

         *   Use a *Confidential Client* when your client needs to own cloud resources itself and will be used in a trusted environment where you can securely